i-look-like-tintin/TCExplorer/README.md

 ## Known Issues:
 - ~~Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
 Will investigate - may~~ Fixed.
 - ~~Lat/long of precomputed data in experimental heatmap incorrectly formatted.~~ Fixed.
+- QUERY: Determine whether experimental heatmap impacts loading of Tc Track data for unseen ensembles, as these use seperate data sources.
+Initial testing suggests no impact, but query further.

 ## May's Immediate Roadmap
 - Fix known experimental heatmap issues